Semrush Review — All the Pros and Cons

 This is simply because by comparison to its competitors, the PPC data provided by Semrush is pretty exhaustive.

 While other tools tend to give you basic CPC figures for individual keywords, Semrush goes way beyond this, giving you detailed CPC competition and distribution data, live ads and ad history.
-You also get access to some PPC campaign planning tools.
+You also get access to some PPC campaign planning tools and Google Shopping (PLA) data.

 Conducting advertising research in Semrush